SAP/code-pal-for-abap/pages/how-to-contribute.md

 When it is done, please `stage` --> `commit` --> `push` the files to your fork.

-In the github.com, create a pull request from your fork to our base repo.
+In GitHub.com, create a pull request from your fork to our base repo.

-At this point of time, we will verify your code and authorize/approve the merge (if applicable).
+At this point in time, we will verify your code and authorize/approve the merge (if applicable).
 Please create the pull request to merge it with our `master` branch.

 Thank you in advance for contributing and sharing your ideas within our community!